-Making the Right First Impression: Meeting Retail Buyer
+Making the Right First Impression: Meeting a Retail Buyer

 Navigating the retail landscape requires more than just a great product.
 It’s about making connections, understanding the buyer’s perspective, and presenting your product in a way that aligns with the retailer’s goals and objectives.